What Is a Surety Bond?

-A surety bond is a type of financial coverage that is designed to guarantee the performance of contractual obligations by the contractor who purchases it.
-A bond is generally required by the owners of the project for the primary contractors to purchase but can also be required by general contractors for subcontractors to purchase.
+A surety bond is a financial coverage guaranteeing the performance of contractual obligations or legal compliance by the party who purchases it.
+A bond can be requested, legally required, or purchased to show reliability.
 Surety bonds can serve many purposes, but the ones available are dependent on the project and specific industry.

 How Surety Bonds Work

-The bond surety company would pay the bond amount―on behalf of the principal―to the obligee in the event that a claim is filed against the principal for not fulfilling particular contractual requirements that were covered by the bond.
-After damages are paid, the principal usually has to pay back the surety for the covered damages.
+The surety company would pay the bond amount in the event that a claim is filed for not fulfilling particular contractual requirements that were covered by the bond.
+After damages are paid, the surety company will seek reimbursement from the party that took out the bond and failed to meet the agreed-upon obligation.

 Parties Involved in a Surety Bond

-The obligee is the organization or individual that is asking the business or individual to purchase a bond.
-Depending on the contractual hierarchy and project scope, the obligee can be a government entity, project owner, or general contractor, if work is being subcontracted.
-The obligee is the one that would determine the bond type, set the amount, determine the term, and be the one who files the claim if obligations are not met.
+The obligee is the organization or individual asking the business or individual to purchase a bond.
+Depending on the contractual hierarchy and project scope, the obligee can be a government entity, project owner, or GC (if work is being subcontracted).
+The obligee is the one who would determine the bond type, set the amount, determine the term, and file the claim if the obligations are not met.

-Let’s say a private school is doing a renovation, and they hire a general contractor to do the work.
+Let’s say a private school is doing a renovation and it hires a GC to do the work.
 The school requires that the contractor purchase a performance bond.
-The school is considered the obligee as they are the project owners.
+The school is considered the obligee as it is the project owner and the one requesting the bond to be purchased.

 The principal is the entity or individual that has been hired to do work and is required by the obligee to purchase the bond.
-The principal can be a general contractor or subcontractor, depending on the order of the hierarchy.
-Often, after a claim is filed by the obligee and paid by the surety, the principal will have to pay back the damages amount to the surety.
+If the work is construction, the principal can be a GC or subcontractor, depending on the order of the hierarchy.

-In the same example about the private school hiring the general contractor to do renovations, the general contractor is the one that is hired and asked to purchase the bond.
-Therefore, the general contractor is considered the principal.
+In the same example about the private school hiring the GC to do renovations, the GC is the one who is hired and asked to purchase the bond.
+Therefore, the GC is considered the principal.

-If the general contractor doing work for the private school went to a bond provider called Surety Now to purchase the bond, Surety Now would be the surety as it is the one underwriting and financing the bond.
-Surety Now would also be the one to pay the private school if performance obligations are not met by the general contractor.
+If the GC doing work for the private school went to a bond provider called Surety Now to purchase the bond, Surety Now would be the surety as it is the one underwriting and financing the bond.
+Surety Now would also be the one to pay the private school if performance obligations are not met by the GC.

 Types of Surety Bonds

-Surety bonds can take the form of literally thousands of different subdivided types, all of which fall into four main bond categories: contract surety bond, commercial surety bond, fidelity bond, and court surety bond.
+Surety bonds are not just one type of bond.
+There are thousands of different subdivided types, all of which fall into four main bond categories.

-A contract surety bond is a financial guarantee that the contractor (principal) will follow certain contract obligations laid out by the obligee.
-This type of bond might ensure that the bid a contractor submitted is done so in good faith (bid bond).
+A contract surety bond is a financial guarantee that the principal will follow certain contract obligations laid out by the obligee.
+For example, this type of bond might ensure that the bid a contractor submitted is done in good faith (a bid bond).

 It can also be used to ensure that the principal will complete the performance scope and project deliverables correctly within the other contractual terms (performance bond).
-A contract surety bond is also used to ensure that the principal will pay subcontractors and suppliers (payment bond).
+A contract surety bond is also used to ensure that the principal pays subcontractors and suppliers (payment bond).

-A commercial surety bond is mandated usually by government agencies and designed to protect the general public from fraud or poor business practices.
-Many commercial surety bonds are in the form of license bonds, which would require a licensee to purchase a bond to hold a license or certification.
+A commercial surety bond is usually mandated by government agencies and designed to protect the general public from fraud or poor business practices.
+Many commercial surety bonds are in the form of license bonds, which would require purchasing a bond to be licensed or certified.
+Often, when you see a business is “licensed and bonded,” it is referring to a commercial surety bond.

 Below are some common industries that would require a commercial surety bond: